 Explores the culture, psychology, motivation, and decision processes of consumers.

 Focuses on the management of the marketing research process.
 This course provides an in-depth understanding of the methods and procedures involved in marketing research and their role in the decision support system.
 Emphasis is placed on market research projects, student discussions, and research team presentations.

 Social network applications are being used today to integrate and coordinate marketing communications, including advertising, PR personal selling, direct marketing, market research, and sales promotion.
 An exploration of this interplay will constitute the foundation of the class.
 We will explore the effect of social media on traditional marketing disciplines and how they work together.

 BUS4424 Advertising and Promotion (3)

 Gives an in-depth analysis of advertising strategy and execution processes.
-The psychology of advertising, project planning strategies, return on marketing investment measurement, and promotional tactics are considered in detail.
-The course emphasizes the creation of a phased advertising campaign portfolio project in which students fulfill both client and agency roles.
+The psychology of advertising, project planning strategies, effectiveness measurement, and promotional tactics are considered in detail.
+The course emphasizes the creation of a multi-media advertising campaign in which students fulfill both client and agency roles.

 BUS4432 International Marketing (3)

 Concentrates on the development and application of the knowledge and skills required to manage the marketing process effectively in various cultural environments.
 Among the topics covered are sources of competitive advantage in the international arena and international market structure analysis.

 For future leaders who need spatial technology to inform business and public sector decision-making.
 Course work involves geographic information systems (GIS) applications to practical problems of retail service, public works management, public safety planning and reporting, land-use planning, and economic development.
 The course also reviews issues of how GIS can be used by organizations to support management analysis.